tomvorel13/tomvorel13/README.md

 🔭 I’m currently working mostly with JAMstack sites built with React (Gatsby.js or Next.js) and using Kontent by Kentico headless CMS as a backend

-🌱 Currently learning C# with .NET and Azure

 📫 You can get in touch with me on tomvorel13@gmail.com